-Fire Drills for residential staff and students in all residential building was conducted in Fall 2021 and Spring 2022.
-This training did include a mock fire drill to ensure all staff and students in on-campus housing did know the procedures to respond to a fire.
+Fire Drills for residential staff and students in all residential building are conducted every fall semester and spring semester.
+This training included a mock fire drill to ensure all staff and students in oncampus housing did know the procedures to respond to a fire.